epiverse-trace/.github/CODE_OF_CONDUCT_en.md

 ## Reporting

+> [!CAUTION]
+> Due to high turnover of the team, the information below is out of date and currently being revised.

-Incidents can be reported to the Epiverse-TRACE Code of Conduct Committee through completing this short form:  <https://forms.gle/guKqVXPk6K43jPn59>
+Incidents can be reported to the Epiverse-TRACE Code of Conduct Committee: <dc.fajardop@javeriana.edu.co>

 Current membership of the Committee is: